 Both significant decision-making responsibilities and parenting time can be allocated by the parents in what is known as a “parenting plan.”
 In situations in which the parents cannot agree to the allocation of parental responsibilities, the court can allocate parental responsibilities in an allocation judgment.

 Child custody cases can be particularly contentious, and it is important to have a lawyer on your side who can advocate for your rights as a parent.
 A dedicated Oak Park child custody lawyer can answer any questions you have about parental responsibilities in Illinois.
-Contact the Arami Law Office today.
+Contact Arami Law today.

 How did we do?